 What happens after I pass the final exam?

 After passing the final exam, you unlock the Career Launchpad section, which teaches you how to pitch yourself to employers and turn applications into interviews and offers.
-You learn how to optimize your resume and LinkedIn profile, then you use CourseCareers' proven job-search strategies focused on targeted, relationship-based outreach rather than mass-applying and crossing your fingers.
-You get access to unlimited practice with an AI interviewer, plus affordable add-on coaching with industry professionals who can give you real feedback on what's working and what's not.
+You learn how to optimize your resume and LinkedIn profile, then use CourseCareers' proven job-search strategies focused on targeted, relationship-based outreach rather than mass-applying.
+You get access to unlimited practice with an AI interviewer, plus affordable add-on coaching with industry professionals who can give you real feedback on what's working.

 Do I need prior experience or a degree?